 The Best Plan

 What is the Best plan?
-That maybe is the most common question that a Pet owner always asks.
+That maybe is the most common question that a pet owner always asks.
 Well, it depends on what kind of pet you have.
 For example, your pet is a dog, there are insurances that are known to be best in handling cats and dogs alone, while some are good in handling different kinds of pets.
-You can also make some research about the different insurance companies that already a good reputation in handling the kind of pet that you have.
+You can also do some research about the different insurance companies that already have a good reputation in handling the kind of pet that you have.
 Being said, knowing the specific kind of service you are looking for is a good start.

 Who doesn’t love discounts right?
 When it comes to finding the right plan, those who offer more discounts are already on top of your choices.
 So you better make a good research on different insurance companies that offer the best discounts.

 Is the amount the customer pays before the insurance kicks in.
 Deductibles can be per incident, condition, or per visit.
 But most insurance companies offer an annual deductible.
 The higher the deductible, the lower your annual premium will be.
 Pet insurance deductibles average between $50 to $100.

 The deductible is applied yearly under some pet insurance plans.
 The plan begins to reimburse you once you have paid for the deductible toward covered treatment.
 The deductible will restart when you renew the policy every year.
 In some other plans, the deductible is applied per incident.
 The plan reimburses you up to the limits of the policy once you pay the deductible toward the treatment of a certain injury or illness.
 The negative side of this however is when your pet develops a few different medical problems in one year.
 You will be charged for deductibles.

 It’s good to ask the insurance company about the caps or limits that the insurance covers in each illness or incident.
 For example, the caps for a broken bone is different from neutering.

 Good Customer Service